Jira Project Management: Everything You Need to Know

 Different Jira templates explained

 Project templates come with a lot of customizations that are targeted to how teams manage and track work.
-These not only come with specific Jira issue types, but they are also equipped with unique workflows and custom fields to help gather pertinent information.
+These not only come with specific Jira issue types but are also equipped with unique workflows and custom fields to help gather pertinent information.

 For example, a Jira “issue” can mean different things to your team members.
 Software developers use epics, stories, and sub-tasks.
 IT helpdesk managers use tickets.
 But what do “issues” mean to a marketing or HR manager?